sergueyarellano/tddpractice/docs/b.part4.md

 }
 ```

-Really easy implementation.
+This is a really easy implementation.
 As for now, you should have noticed that we are repeating some patterns here.
 What would be your ideas to refactor?

 # Sending back a proper response

-Our endpoint should look like this
+Our endpoint should look like this:

 ```js
 app.get('/stores', async (req, res) => {